moose-x86/owned_by_unique/README.md

 }
 ```

-## Example of usage owned_by_unique with google mock, mocking factory
+## Example of usage owned_pointer with google mock, mocking factory

 Because of ```pobu::owned_pointer``` is copyable, it can be used with ```std::unique_ptr``` when mocking Factories methods, which return ```std::unique_ptr``` and also member functions which take ```std::unique_ptr``` as paramter.
 In order to do that, in ```gmock_macro_for_unique_ptr.hpp``` header there are special macros which create dummy member functions inside mock class.
 They are used like this: